powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 CMES uses `SvInjection` objects to report mismatches on calculated buses: they record the calculated bus injection minus the sum of the terminal flows.
 According to the documentation, the values will thus follow generator sign convention: positive sign means injection into the bus.
 Note that all the reference cases used for development follow load sign convention to report these mismatches, so we have decided to follow this load sign convention as a first approach.

-For each `SvInjection` in the CGMES network model a new PowSyBl `Load` with attributes:
+For each `SvInjection` in the CGMES network model a new PowSyBl `Load` with attributes created as such:
 - `P0`, `Q0` are set from `SvInjection.pInjection/qInjection`.
 - `LoadType` is always set to `FICTITIOUS`.
 - `Fictitious` is set to `true`.